jwakhariya-vera-test/example-javascript/README.md

 1# Example Node Project
-This is an example node project to demonstrate the [srcclr](https://www.srcclr.com) scans.
+This is an example node project to demonstrate the [srcclr](https://www.srcclr.com) scan.

 ## Try this!